The best dual dashcams 2025

 Where do you mount a dashcam?

 All the dashcams here are easy to set up.
 Instructions will show you the best placement for your dashcam.
-For the front camera, this is hidden behind the rear view mirror, and for the rear, adhered to the window but make sure the position allows for a good view for the lens.
+For the front camera, this is hidden behind the rearview mirror, and for the rear, it is adhered to the window, but make sure the position allows for a good view for the lens.

 Wires and cables can be hidden in the headlining and various gaps if you want to hardwire the dashcam – instructions will inform you of the best way to do this for individual cameras.